zellat451/pyjump/README.md

 1. `Scan Whitelist`: Scans the `mainDrives` for their folders recursively.
 This may take some time.
 1. `Scan Files`: Scans the whitelist for their files recursively.
 This may take some time.
 Only scans new files from the last time the whitelist entry was checked, to go quicker.
 1. `Reset Whitelist Times`: Resets the `LastChecked` date of all whitelist entries to null.
 This will force a complete scan of all files in the whitelist.
 1. `Delete broken entries`: Removes all broken entries from the DB, such as trashed files or folders, or those you don't have the permissions for anymore.
+This may take some time.
 1. `Build sheets`: Uploads the files to the Google Sheets document.
 1. `Clear all data`: Clears all the data in the DB.
 Does not affect the data uploaded to the Google Sheets document.
 1. `:)`: The Fren button.
 It does everything for you.
 It scans the whitelist, scans the files, and uploads the data to the Google Sheets document.
 It also opens the document in your browser at the end.